 8) Leonardo da Vinci’s invention of the armoured vehicle was a prototype for modern tanks

-The armoured vehicle is another invention credited to Leonardo da Vinci.
+The armoured vehicle is another one of Leonardo da Vinci’s invention.
 While working under the patronage of the Duke of Milan, Leonardo came up with a concept that many would describe as the prototype for modern tanks.
 The armoured vehicle was equipped with an array of light cannons and was to be operated by four men.
 Additionally, its covering was inspired by a turtle’s shell and was made of wood and reinforced with metal plates.

-Although the machine was impressive, the diagram contained an error: the gears of the design were located in a reversed order.
+However, the impressive machine had an error: the gears of the design were in a reversed order.
 This essentially made the vehicle unworkable.
 However, according to some sources, this was a deliberate mistake as Leonardo did not want his design falling into wrong hands and used irresponsibly.

 9) Leonardo da Vinci’s invention of the self-propelled cart is the ancestor of the modern automobile

 The cart’s design and its exact workings were so complex that it baffled scholars until the late 20th century.
-In 2006, the concept was finally brought into existence by an Italian institute and to everyone’s surprise, the cart actually worked!
+In 2006, an Italian institute brought the concept into existence and to everyone’s surprise, the cart actually worked!
 Furthermore, many experts note that it looked similar to the Mars Land Rover.

 10) Leonardo da Vinci’s anemometer

-An anemometer is essentially a device used for measuring wind speed and direction.
+Ultimately our lists only answer a fraction of the question ‘what did Leonardo da Vinci invent?’.
+As the man invented a plethora of things during his lifetime.
+The last invention on our list is Leonardo’s anemometer.
+An anemometer is essentially a device that measures wind speed and direction.
 According to historians, it was Leonardo’s fascination with flight that inspired him to innovate the anemometer.
 Although he did not actually invent the device, he made several variations to the existing design by Leon Battista.
 Leonardo’s innovation essentially made it easier to measure wind force.

 Enjoyed the above article?
 You may also enjoy 20 great Ancient Egyptian inventions that changed the world